Chieti: San Domenico

-Other structures
+Public buildings

 Teatro Marrucino

 At the beginning of the 19th century, Chieti needed to have a larger and more modern theater to host the increased number of spectators, and the intense drama and opera production of that period.
 So, because of the inadequacy of the former theater (now named Venetians' Palace), Chieti's administration decided to demolish the Sant'Ignazio Church and build a new theater, which was named "Saint Ferdinand" as an homage to Ferdinand I of the Two Sicilies.
 It was built from 1813 to 1817, and inaugurated in 1818, with the first opera performed being La Cenerentola.
 After the Italian unification, the theater was renamed "Teatro Marrucino" (Italian for "Marrucinian Theater") after the pre-Roman Marrucini population, which inhabited the area.
 In 1872, thanks to the prestige of the institution, some interventions were commissioned, also to add an upper balcony (fifth level).
 In 1874, a new intervention was financed to improve the interiors, including the ceiling.
 This was decorated with a wooden rose window, surrounded by flower decorations, allegories of theatrical arts and music, and the portraits of great music or theater geniuses (Goldoni, Pergolesi, Shakespeare, Goethe, Paisiello, Alfieri, Rossini, Verdi).
 In 1875 the Neapolitan artist Giovanni Ponticelli painted the front curtain, representing the triumph over Dalmatae of Gaius Asinius Pollio.

+Military architecture

 Porta Pescara

-Porta Pescara is the name of the only doors existing today of the town walls that defended Chieti, one door dating back to the 13th century, the other built in 1797 on the orders of Baron Francesco Farina, an important administrator.
+Porta Pescara is the name of the only city gates existing today of the town walls that defended Chieti, with one dating back to the 13th century and the other built in 1797 on the orders of Baron Francesco Farina, an important administrator.
 The older one, which shows an elegant pointed arch, was realized in stone thanks to the donations collected by the bishop of Chieti.
 Their name derives from the fact that they gave access to the old road to today's Pescara.

 Urban parks

 Villa Comunale

 Located at the Southern part of Chieti's hill, Villa Comunale is the major park in Chieti.
 It was created by merging the gardens of two nobles' villas (Frigerj Villa and Nolli Villa), gardens that started to be created in the first decades of the 19th century.
 After being bought by the comune, they were opened to the public for the first time in 1868.
 In the following years also other surrounding properties were bought and all were used to create a big urban park, with plants such as lindens, poplars, and cedars from Florence, which can be seen also today.

-In the urban park, there are also a fountain bought in a French exposition of 1890, two artificial lakes, and a large bronze First World War memorial realized in 1924.
+In the urban park, there are also a fountain bought in a French exposition of 1890, two artificial ponds, and a large bronze First World War memorial realized in 1924.
 Adjacent to the park, there is the former military hospital, which was located in an Order of Friars Minor's convent founded in 1420.